learn-co-curriculum/react-hooks-babel-and-react/README.md

 ## Summary

 You have just been introduced to a tool you likely have not worked directly with before.
-Luckily, its straight forward to summarize:
+Luckily, it's straightforward to summarize:

 **Babel** enables us to use syntax that browsers won't natively recognize by **pre-compiling** it into syntax that browsers _do_ natively recognize.
 When used with React, this can (and in our case will) include, but not be limited to, digesting JSX.